 Infections with parasites cause your dog’s nails to grow unnaturally.
-They might grow too long or they might grow curved.
-Any of these situations may cause irritation to your dog.
+They might grow too long, or they might grow curved.
+Any of these situations may irritate your dog.

-But they don’t really do any harm unless your dog is weakened.
+But they don’t do any harm unless your dog is weakened.
 This is frequently linked to another illness.
-The mites populate on the skin, causing irregular nail growth.
+The mites populate the skin, causing irregular nail growth.

-On the other hand, if your dog is affected by hookworms their nails will grow too fast.
+On the other hand, if your dog is affected by hookworms, its nails will grow too fast.
 Another parasite named Leishmania parasite will cause the nails to curve and thicken.

 Keep an eye out for these signs if you see your dog gnawing on its nails.
 The chances that it could be a type of infection are pretty high.